aalbata/tissue-dosimetry-uq/README.md

-# Database-Traceable Uncertainty Quantification for Layered-Tissue RF Dosimetry
+# Traceable Uncertainty Quantification for Layered-Tissue RF Dosimetry

 Code for quantifying how the uncertainty in tabulated tissue properties propagates to the specific absorption rate (SAR) and the steady-state temperature rise in a